argumentcomputer/yatima-lang-alpha/README.md

 rate" of less than 1%.
 Furthermore, that population is not demographically representative.
 It skews heavily toward men, the Global North, and those from privileged socioeconomic or ethnic backgrounds.
 This is a disgrace.
-It is if we live in some absurd dystopia where only people with green eyes play music.
+It is as if we live in some absurd dystopia where only people with green eyes play music.

 A new programming language isn't going to be some panacea that solves that